 This page contains some of our most useful reports and guides for Portland, Oregon home buyers.

 For a long time we’ve been hearing how the major housing markets in the Pacific Northwest (like Seattle and Portland) have been on fire with fierce competition and limited supply.
 For the most part, that’s still true.
 But the real estate market in Portland, Oregon is currently undergoing some changes.
 Home-price growth has slowed considerably over the last year or so.

 Gearing up to buy your first condo in Portland, Oregon?
 It’s a smart move.
 Portland is a great city, and condominium life is a good way to experience it without the maintenance hassles of a traditional detached home.
 But there are some things you’ll want to know before you start shopping for your first place.
 Here are five tips for buying your first condo in Portland.

-Seattle, Washington and Portland, Oregon are the two biggest cities by population in the Pacific Northwest.
+Seattle, Washington, and Portland, Oregon are the two biggest cities by population in the Pacific Northwest.
 They’re also two of the most highly competitive real estate markets in the United States.
 We’ll look at a comparison between the Seattle and Portland housing markets, from a cost and inventory standpoint.
-These are the latest trends for spring and summer 2019.
+These are the latest trends for winter 2021.

 The FHA loan program is one of the most popular financing options among first-time home buyers in Portland, Oregon.
 One of the reasons is that it allows borrowers to make a relatively low down payment of 3.5%.
 You can learn all about it from this helpful guide.

 Do you plan to buy a home in Portland, OR sometime soon?
 Do you need a mortgage loan to finance your purchase?
 We can help.
 Sammamish Mortgage has been serving borrowers in the Pacific Northwest since 1992 including OR, WA, CO, and ID.
 We offer a wide variety of loan programs, including both FHA and conventional.
 Please contact us with any mortgage-related questions you have.